alekseybeloded/football_injuries/README.md

 curl -X GET https://sportinj.ru/api/v1/injuries/
 ```

-### Conclusion
+## Conlusion

-This documentation provides a comprehensive overview of the REST API for the Football Injuries Project.
-You can use the provided endpoints to access data about teams, players, and injuries in a structured format.
+This documentation provides a comprehensive overview of the Football Injuries Project.
+You can use the website or the provided endpoints to access data about teams, players, and injuries.
+You can also install this project on your local machine or deploy it to a virtual machine with a static IP.